Prime Rib vs Ribeye: A Tasty Showdown

 How to Cook Prime Rib

-The following is a general guide on how to cook a Prime rib roast:
+The following is a general guide on how to cook a prime rib roast:

 2. Place the entire rib roast in a large roasting pan.